 Our kids vote Alluvial Fan was their favorite so don’t miss it!

-Bierstadt Trail (3 miles, moderate, out and back, with a elevation gain of 800 ft)
+Bierstadt Trail (3 miles, moderate, out and back, with an elevation gain of 800 ft)

 Drive Trail Ridge Road in Rocky Mountain

-Call the Trail Ridge Road Status Line at 970 586-1222 for the most up-to-date information for Trail Ridge Road.
+Trail Ridge Road is generally open and ready for travel from the end of May through October, but call the Trail Ridge Road Status Line at 970-586-1222 for the most up-to-date information.
 Extreme weather can change the status of the road any time year-round.